Sponsors: Make a big impact now!

 - Limited to 3 sponsors; exclusivity package available upon request

 Founder and Chief Consultant / Trainer

 Jill Binder is the Founder and Chief Consultant/Trainer of Diverse Speakers in Tech.
 She leads the Diverse Speaker Training group in the WordPress.org Community Team (with a 50% sponsorship from Automattic) which encourages folks from underrepresented groups to speak at WordPress events.
 She helped organize the first BuddyCamp and for three years co-organized WordCamp Vancouver.
-She was a Featured Person on WordPress.org in 2019, named one of the top 100 Influencers of WordPress in 2014 by Torque Magazine, and listed one of the top 10 Women of WordPress by CloudWays.
+She was voted runner-up for the 2020 BraveIT Award, featured as a Person of WordPress on WordPress.org in 2019, named one of the top 100 Influencers of WordPress in 2014 by Torque Magazine, and listed one of the top 10 Women of WordPress by CloudWays.

 Jill helped us find the strength we needed to overcome our fear of public speaking.Simona Simionato, WordCamp Milan Italy organizer 2018